 If you have a few different items to prepare to mail out, sometimes it’s best to tackle one right after the other.
 Or group cleaning tasks, phone calls, and other like items with one another.
 I find that once I get into a groove for whatever it is that I’m doing, it’s easier to keep going.
 This ends up saving time in the long run because you’re not interrupting the flow to switch gears and use a different part of your brain to focus on a completely different type of project.

-When you’ve reached the time you’ve assigned for a task, unless you’re REALLY in the flow and have an extra padding of time, cut it off and come back to it later.
-At first this may feel weird, but give it a chance, the results may surprise you.
+When you’ve reached the time you’ve assigned for a task, unless you’re REALLY in the flow and have extra padding of time, cut it off and come back to it later.
+At first, this may feel weird, but give it a chance, the results may surprise you.

-Start with small things that you can add into your day that will ultimately make you feel and be a better person, like washing your face every night, making your bed every morning (a proven habit of successful people), making sure dirty clothes land in the hamper not the floor and brushing your teeth and gums daily.
+Start with small things that you can add into your day that will ultimately make you feel and be a better person, like washing your face every night, making your bed every morning (a proven habit of successful people), making sure dirty clothes land in the hamper, not the floor, and ultimately figuring out a routine that works for you!